01binary/zeroweb/src/articles/kalman-filter.md

 The `e` input term is the disturbance or noise to apply at each time step.
 Its meaning depends on the model:

-+ When controlling a DC motor it could be *lag* due to a loose gearbox or *shock* from quickly reversing direction (the weight attached to the motor shaft is moving the opposite way when the shaft reverses direction).
++ When controlling a DC motor it could be *lag* due to a loose gearbox, *shock* from quickly reversing direction, or any other impediment.
 + When estimating the position of a vehicle it could be wind, road quality, or driver maneuvers like steering and braking.
 + If you don't have a way to derive disturbance, uncheck *Include disturbance component* when identifying the system and omit this term.
 + If you don't know the disturbance but know its mean and variance from sampling the real system, you could also *simulate* the disturbance.

-To simulating disturbance by adding normally distributed noise:
+To simulate disturbance by adding normally distributed noise:

 ```cpp
 // A function that simulates disturbance ("e" term)